OpenJohnMacGregor/ElisaPages/docs/index.md

 > This is a personal site to hold discussion documents, mostly for the ELISA Ontology task force.
 > The contents of the site are by definition work in progress and may change from day to day.
-> In the famous words attributed to Konrad Adenauer (although I seem to remember to have heard
+> In the famous words attributed to Konrad Adenauer (although I seem to remember hearing
-> that it's a variant on an old prussian saying...)
+> that it's a variant on an old Prussian saying...)

-> "Was kümmert mich mein Geschwätz von gestern?[^1]"
+> "Was kümmert mich mein Geschwätz von gestern?" [^1]

 {: style="text-align: center;"}